 What are common Slip and Fall injuries

-More than 2.5 million older adults visited emergency rooms in the U.S. in 2013 after being injured in non-fatal falls, and more than 734,000 patients were admitted to a hospital, according to the Centers for Disease Control (CDC).
+More than 2.5 million older adults visited emergency rooms in the U.S. in 2013 after being injured in non-fatal falls, and more than 734,000 patients were admitted to a hospital, according to the Centers for Disease Control and Prevention (CDC).

-Falls can cause severe injuries including:
+Slip and Falls can cause the following severe injuries:

 Can a slip and fall cause a bulging disc?